kavyahuja/cs1302-ce29/README.md

    3. As `Y_FINAL` increases, do the quadratic functions appear to space out more or get closer together?
 Explain.
    4. As `Y_FINAL` increases, do the linear functions appear to space out more or get closer together?
 Explain.

+   **NOTE:** <a name="note">As we continue to add worse/bigger functions</a>, pay close attention to groups of functions that you previously described as, "getting closer together."
+Even though the functions in that group/class might have looked different to begin with (because they're different functions), it might be the case that they start to look the same as worse/bigger functions are added. **Remember, these functions represent the running times for algorithms**, so we're really observing **how much worse** a higher time complexity algorithm is compared to algorithms in the classes below it.

 1. **Everyone:** Note that we are comparing the growth rates of these functions using very small problem sizes (`X_FINAL` is 100).
    With computer algorithms, it is not uncommon to have a problem size in the millions (or larger).
 While the number